amit-kumarh/oem-coda-cli/README.md

     - `-p` or `--priority`: Task priority (P0, P1, P2, P3).
 Default is P2
     - `-s` or `--priority`: Task Status (Not started, In progress, Finished, Blocked).
 Default is Not started
     - `-t` or `--type`: Task type (Hardware, Firmware, Administrative, or Other).
 Default is Other
+    - The terminal will then prompt you for the task name
 - `coda help` displays a short help message